MetaMask/SIPs/SIPS/sip-x.md

 3. **Handling CAIP-27 Requests**:
    - RPC router Snaps will interpret incoming CAIP-27 requests, identify the network-specific RPC request format, and route to the appropriate account Snap.
-   - They must provide an option for users to specify the account Snap for signing requests.
+   - If the request does not specify an account the router snap must provide UI for users to select from among the eligible signer Snaps for signing the request.
-   - They will broadcast the signed transactions to the respective blockchain network.
+   - They will broadcast the signed transactions to the respective blockchain network and return the result to MetaMask.
+   - They will also handle requests that do not require signatures by sending them directly to the network and returning the result to MetaMask.

 ### Minimum Interface for Routing Snaps